fairlearn/fairlearn/docs/user_guide/assessment.rst

     >>> print("ratio in recall = ", grouped_metric.ratio(method='between_groups'))
     ratio in recall =  0.0

-We may also be interested in multiclass classification, however, typical group fairness metrics such as equalized odds and demographic parity are only defined for binary classification.
-We could, for every group, define one-to-one or one-to-rest classifications and calculate such metrics on this instead.
-However, we can also use metrics that are defined for multiclass classification.
+We may also be interested in multiclass classification.
+However, typical group fairness metrics such as equalized odds and demographic parity are only defined for binary classification.
+One way to measure fairness in the multiclass scenario is to define one-to-one or one-to-rest classifications for each group and calculate the metrics on this instead.
+Alternatively, we can use predefined metrics for multiclass classification.
 For example, accuracy is a multiclass metric that we can utilize through scikit-learn's :py:func:`sklearn.metrics.accuracy_score` in combination with a :class:`MetricFrame` as follows:

 .. doctest:: assessment_metrics